wohaco/despace/venera_2_3.md

 **Venera 2**

    - The mission of Venera 2 was to take pictures and to explore the planet Venus.
-   - The Venera 2 spacecraft was equipped with cameras, as well as a magnetometer, solar and cosmic x-ray detectors, piezoelectric detectors, ion traps, a Geiger counter and receivers to measure cosmic radio emissions, etc.
+   - The Venera 2 spacecraft was equipped with cameras, as well as a magnetometer, solar and cosmic x‑ray detectors, piezoelectric detectors, ion traps, a Geiger counter and receivers to measure cosmic radio emissions, etc.
    - **Orbiter:**
       - Charged particles detectors;
       - Gas-discharge and solid-state cosmic ray detectors; Cosmic ray detectors were of two types and consisted of gas-discharge meters and solid-state silicon detectors.
 The parabolic antenna of the decimeter range radiometer was mounted on a ring between the control compartment and the instrument compartment;